yokawasa/azure-serverless-video-analytics/docs/HOW-TO-DEPLOY.md

 ### 3. Create and configure Azure Storage Account for uploading and processing video sources

-Create Azure Storage Account for uploading and processing video sources, adding a blob container as a video uploading endpoint, and configure CORS for the account by running a following scirpt:
+Create Azure Storage Account for uploading and processing video sources, add a blob container as a video uploading endpoint, and configure CORS for the account by running a following scirpt:
 ```
 scripts/create-configure-source-storage.sh
 ```